Avinash-Josh-i/Avinash-Josh-i/README.md

 # Hi, I'm Avinash Joshi 👋

-I am a student at **Thapathali Engineering Campus** with a strong interest in **web development**.
-I am an active learner who enjoys exploring new technologies, improving my skills, and building practical projects.
+I am a student at **Thapathali Engineering Campus** with a strong focus on **web development**.
+I am an active and passionate learner who enjoys exploring new technologies, improving my technical skills, and building practical digital solutions through clean design and purposeful development.

-I am passionate about programming, design, and creating clean, useful digital solutions.

 ---